Bird Strike Canada

 We believe that the key to reduce damaging wildlife strikes to aircraft in Canada is by building a community of professionals to exchange ideas, experiences and co-operative efforts to better manage wildlife at all Canadian airports.
 It is through the ecological management of wildlife and the application of best practices that we will be successful in reducing strikes to aircraft.
 In pursuing these beliefs, we influence all aspects of airport wildlife management in Canada.

-The Bird Strike Association of Canada (BSAC aka Birdstrike Canada) is a leader in airport wildlife strike prevention.
-Through dialogue with the industry, the BSAC seeks and advances innovative ideas in aviation safety.
+The Bird Strike Association of Canada (BSAC or Bird Strike Canada) is a leader in airport wildlife strike prevention.
+Through dialogue with the industry, Bird Strike Canada seeks and advances innovative ideas in aviation safety.
 Our mandate includes setting standards and addressing industry issues by formulating effective strategies and implementing change through regulatory means.
-The Bird Strike Association of Canada is “The Canadian Voice of Wildlife Strike Prevention.”
+Birdstrike Canada is “The Canadian Voice of Wildlife Strike Prevention.”

 The Bird Strike Canada is recognized by Transport Canada as Canada’s National Bird Strike Committee organized under the guidelines set by the International Civil Aviation Organization (ICAO).